 To tackle such a problem; the concept of vertical densification of vegetation on a building was introduced and named as a vertical forest.

 If the exterior (sides & top) and vacant parts of the building are covered with vegetation then the building as a whole is considered as a vertical forest.

-Already constructed buildings also can be converted into the vertical forest.
+Already constructed buildings also can be converted into vertical forests.

 Small to large plants can be used in vertical forests based on space available and requirements.
 Fruit plants are also given priority to get multiple benefits.

-Construction of vertical forest is challenging itself because we have to focus on multiple factors like:
+Construction of vertical forests is challenging itself because we have to focus on multiple factors like:

 a.
 Leakage prevention